 - When Jesus then was born at Bethlehem in Judea, in the days of Herod the king, behold, there came Wise men from the East to Jerusalem, Saying, Where is the King of the Jews that is born? for we have seen his star in the East, and are come to worship him.
 Matthew 2:1-2

 - And lo, the Angel of the Lord came upon them, and the glory of the Lord shone about them, and they were sore afraid.
-Then the Angel said unto them, Be not afraid: for behold, I bring you glad tidings of great joy, that shall be to all the people, That is, that unto you is born this day in the city of David, a Savior, which is Christ the Lord.
+Then the Angel said unto them, Be not afraid: for behold, I bring you glad tidings of great joy, that shall be to all the people.
+That is, that unto you is born this day in the city of David, a Savior, which is Christ Jesus the Lord.
 And this shall be a sign to you, Ye shall find the babe swaddled, and laid in a cratch.
-And straightway there was with the Angel a multitude of heavenly stories, praising , saying, Glory be to God in the high heavens, and peace in earth, and toward men good will.
+And straightway there was with the Angel’s multitude of heavenly soldiers, praising God, and saying, Glory be to God in the high heavens, and peace in earth, and toward men good will.
 Luke 2:9–14

 - And that Word was made flesh, and dwelt among us, (and we saw the glory thereof, as the glory of the only begotten Son of the Father) full of grace and truth.
 John 1:14